peekdistrict/peekdistrict/CONTRIBUTING.md

 These files will be changing, especially in the lead up to the that event date.

+### Participation Guidelines

+This project adheres to a [code of conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to davross@protonmail.com.

 ### How to Submit Changes

 Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository!